topherbullock/garden-runc-release/docs/rootless-containers.md

 # Getting Started

-The following documents the process of installing, configuring and running Garden as a non-root user on an ubuntu xenial machine.
+The following documents the process of installing, configuring and running Garden as a non-root user on an Ubuntu Xenial machine.

 If you run into any issues along the way, feel free to chat to us on the `#garden` channel of the [Cloud Foundry Slack](http://slack.cloudfoundry.org/).